greenelab/core-accessory-interactome/README.md

 ```bash
 jupyter notebook
 ```

-5. Navigate to `sra_experiment/`

-6. Update path and filename for sra toolkit download in `1_download_process_data.ipynb` if needed

-7. Run notebooks in order

 **WARNING: This section is a work in progress and will be updated as the project develops**